Why apply to Entrepreneurs First?

 5. Process emphasized interpersonal skills and entrepreneurial abilities, with a focus on leadership and innovation.

-6. Many founders were scouted by Entrepreneur First through LinkedIn.
+6. Many founders were scouted by Entrepreneurs First through LinkedIn.

-How do you ace Entrepreneur First's application process?
+How do you ace Entrepreneurs First's application process?

 Editor's Note: